mouradden/stylish_app_react_native/README.md

 - The Offer Cards are scrollable, and scroll automatically every 5 seconds.
 - A deal of the day card that includes a count down timer.

-** Demo **
+**Demo :**
-   -for easily testing to navigate the login and signup screens, i create a menu that shows up when clicking on the menu icon in the very top left of the screen
+   -for easily testing to navigate the login and signup screens, i create a menu that shows up when clicking on the menu icon in the very top left of the home screen.

 <div style="display: flex; justify-content: center;">

   <img src="./assets/images/deploy/home.png" alt="Home screen Image" width="300" style="margin-right: 10px;" />